HydraCG/Specifications/drafts/client-interface.md

 ```
 hydra.findEntrypoint(website)
 print hydra.resource
-// the API entrypoint is now the current resource
+// the API entrypoint is now the current representation
 ```

 ## Retrieve a resource